kyegomez/swarms/README.md

 agent = Agent(llm=llm, max_loops=1, autosave=True, dashboard=True)

 # Run the workflow on a task
-agent.run("Generate a 10,000 word blog on health and wellness.")
+agent.run("Generate a 10,000 word article on health and wellness for men under 50.")
 ```